polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 The first thing to notice about this command is that several arguments are passed before the lone `--`, and several more arguments passed after it.
 A parachain collator contains the actual collator node and also an **embedded relay chain node**.
 The arguments before the `--` are for the collator, and the arguments after the `--` are for the embedded relay chain node.

-We give the collator a base path and ports as we did for the relay chain node previously.

-Remember to change the collator-specific values if you are executing these instructions a second time for a second parachain.
+Remember to change the collator-specific values if executing these instructions a second time for a second parachain.
-You must use the same relay chain specification file, but different `ParaID`, base path, and port numbers for the second parachain collator to bind to.
+It must use the same relay chain specification file, but different base path and port numbers for the second parachain collator to bind to.

 There is presently no way to run a parachain node without the embedded relay chain node, but it is expected that this will become possible for non-collator nodes eventually.

-At this point your _collator's logs_ should look something like this:
+At this point the _collator's logs_ should look something like this:

 ```bash
 2021-05-30 16:57:39 Parachain Collator Template